Brugada (brew-GAH-dah) syndrome is a rare but potentially life-threatening heart rhythm condition (arrhythmia) that is sometimes inherited.

 It's likely to take several appointments with your health care provider to confirm a diagnosis of Brugada syndrome and its severity.
 Your provider may give you instructions on how to prepare before each visit.

 Here's some information to help you get ready for your first appointment.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
 For example, if you're having a test to look at your heart's electrical activity (electrophysiology test), ask your doctor how long you need to fast before your test.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to Brugada syndrome.
+- Write down your symptoms, including any that seem unrelated to Brugada syndrome, and when they began.